Whidbey seaplane crash investigators identify possible cause

 As a result of this finding, the NTSB, in coordination with the Transportation Safety Board of Canada, has asked that the manufacturer draft instructions for all operators of DHC-3 aircraft to inspect the actuator to ensure that the lock ring is in place and properly engaged to prevent unthreading of the clamp nut.

-Dozens of witnesses saw the plane “nose dive” into Mutiny Bay and helped officials narrow down the crash site.
-Still, it took over a week and three types of sonar to locate what remained of the plane due to its depth and the current of the channel where aircraft hit the water before fracturing beneath the surface.
+Dozens of witnesses saw the plane nose dive into Mutiny Bay and helped officials identify the crash site.
+Still, it took over a week and three types of sonar to locate what remained of the plane due to its depth and the current of the channel where the aircraft hit the water before fracturing beneath the surface.

 Crews using remotely operated vessels and cranes recovered the majority of the plane’s wreckage from the sea floor more than 150 feet below the surface in late September.